UniStuttgart-VISUS/damast/README.md

 A publicly explorable version of the research is available at [Humboldt-Universität zu Berlin](https://damast.geschichte.hu-berlin.de/).
 An export of the data collected in the project can be found in [the data repository of the University of Stuttgart (DaRUS)](https://doi.org/10.18419/darus-2318).
 A runnable Docker image can be found [here](https://zenodo.org/doi/10.5281/zenodo.10849666).
+A runnable, standalone Docker image (contains its own configuration and PostgreSQL server) for demo purposes (do not use in production!) can be found [here](https://doi.org/10.5281/zenodo.11263965).

 ## Publications